zulip/zulip/docs/contributing/gsoc-ideas.md

   **Skills required**: Design, HTML and CSS skills; JavaScript and illustration experience are helpful.
 A great application would include PRs making small, clean improvements to the Zulip UI (whether logged-in or logged-out pages).
-Expert: Tim Abbott.
+Expert: Aman Agrawal.

 - Build support for outgoing webhooks and slash commands into Zulip to improve its chat-ops capabilities.
 There's an existing